 A detailed course outline is available in the handbook-coming soon!.
 Participants will have access to the modules, course, and postassessments for 6 months.
 There is no time limit to complete a module.
 You may navigate forward and backward through the courses to review content.
 PowerPoint slides are available for download once purchased.

-A “knowledge check” will be included at the end of each module to see if the learning objectives for the course have been met.
+A “knowledge check” will be included at the end of each module to evaluate whether the learning objectives for the course have been met.
 A final post-assessment test also will be available once all modules have been completed.
 The test questions are multiple-choice, single answer.
-Learners must pass the post-assessment with an average score of > 80%.
-If the learner does not pass, they can rewatch the modules, and go back to review materials before taking the test again.
+Participants must pass the post-assessment with an average score of > 80%.
+If the participant does not pass, they can rewatch the modules, and go back to review materials before taking the test again.
 Participants will have three chances to successfully pass the post-assessment.

 The Certificate for the Seizure and Epilepsy Healthcare Professional must be renewed every 3 years to ensure that epilepsy knowledge stays current.
 The renewal course, which will be available in June of the participant’s third year, will be offered on demand followed by post-assessments.
 Participants must complete the renewal course by December 31 of the third year.
 AANN and ABNN will provide reminder information in the middle of the year that the candidate is due to renew; however, it is ultimately the responsibility of the candidate to complete the renewal process.